pytest-dev/pytest/doc/en/reference.rst

 .. confval:: markers

-    When the ``--strict-markers`` command-line argument is used, only known markers - defined in code by core pytest or some plugin - are allowed.
+    When the ``--strict-markers`` or ``--strict`` command-line arguments are used, only known markers - defined in code by core pytest or some plugin - are allowed.

     You can list additional markers in this setting to add them to the whitelist, in which case you probably want to add ``--strict-markers`` to ``addopts``